natict/linux-metrics/docs/cpu-percentage.md

 ### Tools

  - Most tools use `/proc/stat` to fetch CPU percentage.
-Note that it displays amount of time and not percentage.
+Note that it displays amount of time measured in units of USER_HZ (1/100ths of a second on most architectures), also called jiffies, and not percentage.
  - To get a percentage over a specific interval of time, you can use:
 	 - `sar <interval> <count>`
 	 - or  `sar -P ALL -u <interval> <count>` (for details on multiple cpus)